Karen Tamminga-Paton

 Submit

-Copyright 2022 Karen Tamminga-Paton.
-Crowsnest Pass, Alberta
+Copyright 2024 Karen Tamminga-Paton.
+Crowsnest Pass, Alberta, Canada

 All rights reserved including the right to reproduce and sell images based on her art.